Horizontal hoof cracks

-- Yesterday, your horse’s hoof looked and felt totally normal.
-Today, he has a horizontal crack that literally appeared out of nowhere.
+Yesterday, your horse’s hoof looked and felt totally normal.
+Today, he has a horizontal hoof crack that literally appeared out of nowhere.
 Should you panic?
 NO. Should you have a plan?
 YES.
 Hoof cracks are caused by many different things – and it’s always a good idea to decipher what possible causes are.
 Then you can proceed with a treatment plan.

 - It’s also suspected that some horizontal hoof cracks are the result of an abscess that ruptures at the coronary band, and the crack grows out with the hoof.
-If your horse tends to forge or interfere, using bell boots can help protect their hoof wall from knocks.
+These abscesses that move upwards and pop out are called “gravel.”

 - At any rate, these horizontal hoof cracks rarely cause lameness in horses.
 My horse had one, as seen below, and he was quite the drama queen about it.
 As the hoof was growing out, I did not know there was a hollow spot in the hoof wall.
 Because the hoof does flex a bit, the hollow spot popped open.
 This particular crack opened about halfway down.

 Have your veterinarian check these cracks out, just in case.

 - The hoof is a dynamic structure, that will flex and bend and move.
 A crack, horizontal or vertical, will make the hoof wall unstable, and the area will move quite a bit.
 This can, and will, affect underlying structures.

 - I know that some of you are wondering why I would call a veterinarian before the farrier, and it’s simple.
 Veterinarians work on the inner, soft tissue structures of a hoof, farriers are not.
 When you have any type of hoof crack, there is a chance that soft tissue will be affected, even without lameness.
 Also, vets have pain meds and x-ray machines just in case.